On the continuum limit of epidemiological models on graphs: convergence and approximation results: Convergence results for SIR model on graphs

-by~\eqref{e:conv_tloc_cut}, and this implies that $I_1\to0$ as $n\to+\infty$ and hence that the left hand side of~\eqref{e:diffdf} vanishes in the $n \to + \infty$ limit.
-By relying on similar arguments, one can pass to the limit in all the other terms in~\eqref{eq:weakLinfty2} and show that $(s, i, r)$ is a distributional solution of~\eqref{SIR_W},~\eqref{e:idSIR_W}. \\ {\sc Case 2:} we assume~\eqref{bound_Wn}.
+This implies that $I_1\to0$ as $n\to+\infty$ and hence that the left hand side of~\eqref{e:diffdf} vanishes in the $n \to + \infty$ limit.
+By relying on similar arguments, one can pass to the limit in all the other terms in~\eqref{eq:weakLinfty2} and show that $(s, i, r)$ is a distributional solution of~\eqref{SIR_W},~\eqref{e:idSIR_W}.

+{\sc Case 2:} we assume the family of graphs satisfy~\eqref{bound_Wn}.
 The proof follows the same argument as in the previous case, so we only provide a sketch and highlight the points where there is some difference.
 By using the proof of Lemma~\ref{l:reg} and recalling~\eqref{e:hpgammbeta} we conclude that

 which implies that there is a representative of $(s, i, r)$ such that the maps $t \mapsto s(t, \cdot)$, $t \mapsto i(t, \cdot)$, $t \mapsto r(t, \cdot)$ are continuous from $[0, T]$ in $L^\infty (0, 1)$ endowed with the $\esssup$ (strong) topology.
 The goal is now to show that this implies that, up to subsequences, for every $\psi \in L^1 ([0, T] \times [0, 1]^2)$